Sign up for the latest news

 “This school is needed in the community of Riverstone.
 This community is growing rapidly, and there are many parents who are very excited about seeing this school open,” says Fort Bend ISD Superintendent of Schools, Dr. Charles Dupre.

 As part of Fort Bend ISD, Riverstone residents and students of Anne Sullivan Elementary have access to exemplary academics and a healthy learning environment with the added benefit of being close to home.
 Anne Sullivan Elementary offers a 21st Century learning environment, complete with innovative technology and teaching strategies.
+The school received an A+ rating in the 2019 Children at Risk ratings, and is ranked No. 4 among Fort Bend County elementaries and No. 77 of 4,582 elementary schools in Texas.

 TEA Rating: A